OpenRefine/openrefine.org/_posts/2018-07-16- 2018-survey-results.md

 <a href="https://raw.github.com/OpenRefine/openrefine.github.com/master/images/2018survey/4.png"><img src="https://raw.githubusercontent.com/OpenRefine/openrefine.github.com/master/images/2018survey/4.png" class="inset" /></a>

 Note: Respondant can select multiple answer.
+Click on the image to enlarge it.

 ## Do you use plugin or extension?